SDSU Chemistry: Personnel Through the Ages

 Secretary to Jim Cobble, for his work both at the Graduate Division and in Chemistry.

 The initial list was compiled by Andrew Cooksy from Dudley Robinson's history for pre-1973 data and Cooksy's dim recollection and dimmer research for more recent data.
-Substantial additions and corrections are thanks to Marie Ayers-Grace, Lars Hellberg, Vince Landis, Ken Long, Bill Richardson, Steve Roeder, Jack Stewart, and Hal Walba; many of their additions are quoted without attribution.
-Thanks in particular to Mary Coleman for providing the electronic version of the Robinson history.
+Substantial additions and corrections are thanks to Marie Ayers-Grace, Lars Hellberg, Vince Landis, Ken Long, Robert P. metzger, Bill Richardson, Steve Roeder, Jack Stewart, and Hal Walba; many of their additions are quoted without attribution.
+Thanks in particular to Mary Coleman Jackson for providing the electronic version of the Robinson history.
 The remaining errors are Cooksy's.